Will there be a Messiah season 2 on Netflix? When will it be released? What happened in season 1?

-If you happen to’re a type of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to count on to see extra.
-Right here’s all the pieces we all know to this point…
+Should you’re a kind of to have been taken in by that tantalising premise and have already binged the opening season, you is perhaps questioning if and when you’ll be able to count on to see extra.
+Right here’s every little thing we all know to this point…

 When is Messiah season 2 on Netflix?

-As issues stand, we have now no affirmation on whether or not a second season can be ordered by Netflix.
-However this isn’t essentially trigger to stress – it’s frequent follow for the streaming service to attend round a month after debut to announce renewals, so count on extra information in direction of the beginning of February.
+As issues stand, we’ve got no affirmation on whether or not a second season might be ordered by Netflix.
+However this isn’t essentially trigger to stress – it’s frequent follow for the streaming service to attend round a month after debut to announce renewals, so count on extra information in the direction of the beginning of February.

 If a second season was to be confirmed, then based mostly on the manufacturing schedule for season one, it could be more likely to air sooner or later in 2021 – maybe a summer season or autumn date.
-After all, ought to any extra conclusive data come our means, we’ll publish it proper right here.
+After all, ought to any extra conclusive data come our manner, we’ll put up it proper right here.

 What occurred in Messiah season 1?